 Option 2: Upload an image or SVG file to Cricut Design Space.

-If you’ve purchased or downloaded an SVG file that you want to cut, you can upload it to Cricut Design Space.
+If you’ve purchased or downloaded a free SVG file that you want to cut, you can upload it to Cricut Design Space.
 Click the Upload button on the left-hand sidebar, and upload your cut file.
 Then, you can add the uploaded file to a new project.

 If you aren’t sure where to find unique SVG files, let me recommend searching on Etsy!
 Etsy has a lot of designers with a fantastic selection of fun SVG files for t-shirts.

 Option 3: Create your own design in Cricut Design Space.

-You can also use the tools within Cricut Design Space to create your own design.
+You can also use the tools within Cricut Design Space to create your own designs.
 This is a great choice, especially if the design you want to make is text-based.
-For more information about using script fonts in Cricut Design Space, check out this article: How to Connect Cursive Letters in Cricut Design Space
+For more information about using script fonts in Cricut Design Space, check out this article: How to Connect Cursive Letters in Cricut Design Space.

 For my shirt, I used the free images, shapes, and text tools within Design Space to create a floral design surround by curved text.
 Look at the layers panel in the picture above to see the different layers that make up my design.